• Skip to primary navigation

 1. Preheat the oven to 375 and spray an 8 inch baking pan or a springform pan with cooking spray (round or square both work fine!)

 2. Put the cornmeal in a pot with 1 ½ cups of water and the salt.
-Simmer over medium high heat for about 10 minutes, or until the cornmeal has soaked up the water.
+Bring to a simmer and cook over medium high heat for about 5 minutes, or until the cornmeal has soaked up the water.

 3. Remove the pan from the heat and stir in the butter until it is melted.
 Now switch to a whisk and whisk in first the milk and then the eggs.